DevExpress/DevExtreme.AspNet.Data/docs/using-ci-builds.md

 7zip x devextreme-aspnet-data-99.0.0-ci-NNN.tar
 ```

-Navigate to the package/js folder in this location and copy the extracted JavaScript file to your project.
+Navigate to the package/js folder in the temporary location and copy the extracted JavaScript file to your project.

-For Node projects, you can install the archive as a package:
+For Node projects, you can [install](https://docs.npmjs.com/cli/install) the archive as a package:

 ```bash
 npm i /temp/path/devextreme-aspnet-data-99.0.0-ci-NNN.tgz